-When tunneling is enabled on a port (using the command configure port port-id ethernet dot1x tunneling), untagged 802.1x frames are treated like user frames and are switched into Epipe or VPLS services which have a corresponding null SAP or default SAP on that port.
+When tunneling is enabled on a port, untagged 802.1x frames are treated like user frames and are switched into Epipe or VPLS services which have a corresponding null SAP or default SAP on that port.
 In the case of a default SAP, it is possible that other non-default SAPs are also present on the port.
 Untagged 802.1x frames received on other service types, or on network ports, are dropped.
+Use the following command to enable tunneling on a port.